arnicas/interactive-vis-course/Week7/README.md

     });
 ````

-In **lines_transition.html**, we transition between datasets, for different line shapes.
+There are more data-oriented transitions in **scatter_data_transition.html** and **lines_transition.html**.
+See below for the click events part.

 ## On "Click" Events

+For a first, simple click event transition, look at **scatter_data_transition.html.**

+When the paragraph element with the class is clicked, a transition changes the data elements in the scatter plots.

+Then let's look at the more complex **lines_transition.html**.

-Here we use buttons that swap the data on a line chart!
-We're also using Bootstrap and a map image.
+In it we use buttons that swap the data on a line chart!
+(We're also using Bootstrap for some CSS layout and a map image.)

 ````
 d3.selectAll("button").on("click", function() {